 Peter McWalters served as Rhode Island's Commissioner of Elementary and Secondary Education during 1992-2009.
-In 2005, he invoked the authority of the Crowley Act to reconstitute Hope High School.
-15 The reconstitution order required all teachers there to choose between signing a commitment to a new set of professional expectations including peer review, a non-traditional schedule, accepting teaching assignments based on student need, participating in the school improvement team and many other commitments to benefit students, or else leaving the school.
+In 2005, he invoked the authority of the Crowley Act (which the Providence Teachers Union president at the time did not contest) to reconstitute Hope High

+School.3 The reconstitution order required all teachers there to choose between signing a commitment to a new set of professional expectations including peer review, a non-traditional schedule, accepting teaching assignments based on student need, participating in the school improvement team and many other commitments to benefit students, or else leaving the school.
 Commissioner McWalters appointed Nicholas Donohue to serve as Special Master.
 Mr. Donohue and the Hope High School teachers collaborated in the shared project of improving student outcomes.
 Under the reconstitution order, half of the teachers left, but those who remained embraced the changes with enthusiasm.
-The State contributed additional funds to support this effort, but unfortunately the initiative faded away after the supplemental State funding ran out.
-16
+The State contributed additional funds to support this effort, but unfortunately the initiative faded away after the supplemental State funding ran out.4